Althaf-ahammed/ms-machine_test/README.md

 ## Project Overview

-This project is a Next.js application that implements a responsive design based on a Figma mockup.
-The primary focus was to ensure that the application adheres to good frontend practices, is responsive, and functions well across different devices.
+This project was built using **Next.js** as the primary framework, with **React.js** for UI components and **Tailwind CSS** for styling.
+The goal was to convert the given Figma design into a fully functional, responsive website that works well on different devices.

 ## Technologies Used

 - **Next.js**: The React framework for production.
 - **React**: JavaScript library for building user interfaces.
 - **Tailwind CSS**: Utility-first CSS framework for rapid UI development.
-- **TypeScript**: For static typing and better developer experience.
+- **TypeScript**: Added for type-checking and better developer experience.
-- **React Icons**: Icon library used for adding scalable icons.
+- **React Icons**: Used for scalable icons across the UI.
-- **Swiper.js**: For implementing touch sliders and carousels.

 ## Getting Started